Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Low Cost Dodge Challenger Insurance
+How to Shop for Cheaper Dodge Challenger Insurance

-Finding better rates on insurance for a Dodge Challenger consists of having a good driving record, having good credit, paying for small claims out-of-pocket, and deciding if full coverage is necessary.
-Spend time shopping around every year by requesting rates from direct insurance companies, and also from several local insurance agents.
+Finding better rates on insurance for a Dodge Challenger not only requires being a good driver, but also maintaining a good credit score, paying for small claims out-of-pocket, and consideration of higher deductibles.
+Invest time comparing rates at every other renewal by getting quotes from direct insurance companies, and also from your local independent and exclusive agents.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.